 • Elevation Loss: 3,190 feet (972m)

-• Trekking Duration: 10-14 hours (Summit & hike to camp combined here)
+• Trekking Duration: 10-14 hours (Summit & descent hike combined here)

-Upon arrival at basecamp, we will rest and have lunch before beginning our 3-hour (gentle) descent to Horombo camp (12,300’/3,749m) along the famous and popular Marangu route.
-NOTE: This is a very long day and most guests are very tired upon reaching basecamp and then walking to Horombo.
+Upon arrival at basecamp, we will rest and have lunch before beginning our 3-hour, gentle descent to Horombo camp (12,300 ft./3,749 m.) along the famous and popular Marangu route.
+NOTE: This is a very long day, and most guests are very tired upon reaching basecamp and then walking to Horombo.

 Day 9